kubernetes/website/content/en/blog/_posts/2020-08-17-introducing-hierarchical-namespaces.md

 By far the most important of these building blocks is the namespace, which forms the backbone of almost all Kubernetes control plane security and sharing policies.
-For example, RBAC, Network Policies and Resource Quotas all respect namespaces by default, and objects such as Secrets, Service Accounts and Ingresses are freely usable _within_ any one namespace, but fully segregated from _other_ namespaces.
+For example, RBAC, NetworkPolicies and ResourceQuotas all respect namespaces by default, and objects such as Secrets, ServiceAccounts and Ingresses are freely usable _within_ any one namespace, but fully segregated from _other_ namespaces.